-15 Great Things to Do in Jervis Bay (Top Attractions)
+15 Best Things to Do in Jervis Bay

-The name Jervis Bay refers to a village as well as to a large oceanic bay on the South Coast of New South Wales.
+The name Jervis Bay refers to both a charming village and a stunning oceanic bay on the South Coast of New South Wales.

-It has long been one of the most popular holiday destinations for Sydney-siders, with lots of beautiful beaches and national parks nearby to explore.
+It’s long been a favourite holiday destination for Sydneysiders, offering an abundance of beautiful beaches and nearby national parks to explore.

 1. Jervis Bay Maritime Museum